formio/formio.js/docs/plugins.md

 A plugin must be an object, and can have any of the following optional properties:

  - `priority`: The priority of the plugin relative to other plugins that determines call order.
 Higher numbers have higher priority.
+If not specified it will default to a priority of 0.
  - `init`: An initialization function called when registered with Formio.
 It will receive the global Formio object as its first parameter.
+ - `deregister`: A deregistration function called when deregistering with Formio.
+It will receive the global Formio object as its first parameter.

 See [below](#plugin-hooks) on using hooks in your plugin.

 ### Formio.getPlugin(name)

 Returns the plugin registered with the given name.

+### Formio.deregisterPlugin(plugin)

+Deregisters a plugin with Formio.js.
+It will call the `deregister` function on the plugin before deregistering.
+The `plugin` argument can be the instance of the plugin or the optional name given when registered.
+Returns true if the plugin was successfully deregistered, false if the plugin does not exist.

 ### Formio.events